 Owner’s Representative

-Project Planning & Pre-Development
+Project Planning and Pre-Development

 Assist in defining project scope, budget, and schedule.
 This can also include a comprehensive credit review to clearly understand your borrowing capabilities before engaging credit sources.